Lefkonas, Florina: Demographics

 In the 1860s, Popli had 50 Christian houses.
 In the early 1900s, 180 Slavonic speaking Christians and 210 Muslim Albanians lived in the village.

-The Greek census (1920) recorded 492 people in the village and in 1923 there were 270 inhabitants (or 40 families) who were Muslim.
-The Albanian village population was present until 1926 when they went to Turkey and were replaced with prosfiges (Greek refugees), due to the Greek-Turkish population exchange.
-In 1926 within Popli there were 41 refugee families from Asia Minor.
-The Greek census (1928) recorded 310 village inhabitants.
-There were 41 refugee families (129 people) in 1928.
+The 1920 Greek census recorded 492 people in the village, and 270 inhabitants (40 families) were Muslim in 1923.
+The Albanian village population was present until 1926 when they went to Turkey and were replaced with prosfiges (Greek refugees), due to the Greek–Turkish population exchange.
+In Popli, 41 Greek refugee families were from Asia Minor in 1926.
+The 1928 Greek census recorded 310 village inhabitants.
+In 1928, the refugee families numbered 41 (129 people).
 After the Greek Civil War, the Macedonian speaking population became a minority in the village.

 Lefkonas had 127 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Lefkonas was populated by a Greek population descended from Anatolian Greek refugees who arrived during the Greek-Turkish population exchange, and Slavophones.
+In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Lefkonas was populated by a Greek population descended from Anatolian Greek refugees who arrived during the Greek–Turkish population exchange, and Slavophones.